FiguraMC/Figura/README.md

 > ```lua
 > pings.myPing("Hello", "World")
 > ```
-> Note that pings are limited in its contents, size, and how many you can sent per second
+> Note that pings are limited in its contents, size, and how many you can send per second

 ### • How can I add an emissive texture?
 > Simple, just name the texture, the same as the non-emissive counterpart, but then adding `_e` in the end